 Since there are thousands of homes on the market, it’s often helpful to narrow down things into stuff you “must” have versus things that would be just nice to have.
 For instance, maybe you need two bathrooms, but a home with three is icing on the cake.
 If you have a hard time finding a Florida home that works for you, you might consider if it would cost less to build a home that's suitable.

-Once you’ve found a Florida house that you really love, the next step to buying that home is to make an offer to the seller.
+Once you’ve found a Florida home that you really love, the next step to buying that home is to make an offer on the house and present it to the seller.
 There are a few key things to keep in mind:

 The next step in buying a house in Florida consists of due diligence.
 Even after you make an offer and a seller accepts that offer, you should still get inspections and appraisals of the property to make sure that nothing is out of order.
 You should hire a licensed home inspector (often covered under closing costs) to check things like a house’s roof, electrical system, HVAC system, plumbing, and so on.